kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

 * `flavor-id`
   The id of the loadbalancer flavor to use.
 Uses octavia default if not set.

+* `availability-zone`
+  The name of the loadbalancer availability zone to use.
+Applicable if use-octavia is set to True and requires Octavia API version 2.14 or later (Ussuri release).
+The Octavia availability zone capabilities will not be used if the parameter is not set.

 * `LoadBalancerClass "ClassName"`
   This is a config section including a set of config options.
 User can choose the `ClassName` by specifying the Service annotation `loadbalancer.openstack.org/class`.
 The following options are supported: